The Pando Photographic Survey

 Friends of Pando is dedicated and working to educate the public, support research and preservation efforts and inspire stewardship of Pando, the world’s largest tree.

 Friends of Pando is a proud partner of Pando’s public land stewards, Fishlake National Forest of the U.S. Forest Service, Department of Agriculture.
-Learn more about our partnership.

 Friends of Pando and its partners are equal opportunity employers.